Dr Hugh Williamson

 - Plant, agricultural and ecological sciences

-- Plant breeding and biotechnology
+- Plant and animal breeding and biotechnology

 - Quantitative genetics and its interaction with new data technologies